 With over 25% of Colorado’s residential water use wasted as runoff from outdoor irrigation, CRC’s Slow the Flow Consultations are on the front line of conservation.
 This presentation examines the operations and impact of Slow the Flow.
 While Slow the Flow services make a significantly reduce water use, it turns out that consumer education is Read More

 Ask Miss Jean!
 Jean Lovell, long-time Resource Central volunteer and former master gardener, tackles your gardening questions!
-Submit your question(s) for Miss Jean to: GardenInfo@ResourceCentral.org Q: I’ve ordered a Garden In A Box, now what?!
-How do I prepare my landscape before picking it up this spring?
-A: Fear not!
-Garden In A Box makes it easy Read More
+Submit your question(s) for Miss Jean to: GardenInfo@ResourceCentral.org Q: Even though I’m planting Gardens In A Box, I still want some lawn.
+What do I need to do to keep my lawn looking good?
+A: Basic lawn care Read More